cetz-package/cetz/src/draw/shapes.typ

   },)
 }

-/// Draw a circular segment
+/// Draws a circular segment.
 ///
+/// #example(```
+/// arc((0,0), start: 45deg, stop: 135deg)
+/// arc((0,-0.5), start: 45deg, delta: 90deg, mode: "CLOSE")
+/// arc((0,-1), stop: 135deg, delta: 90deg, mode: "PIE")
-/// *Style Root* `arc`
+/// ```)
+/// Note that two of the three angle arugments (`start`, `stop` and `delta`) must be set.
 ///
-/// *Anchors*
-///   / `"center"`: The center of the arc
-///   / `"arc-center"`: Mid-point on the arc border
-///   / `"chord-center"`: Center of the chord
-///   / `"origin"`: Arc origin
-///   / `"arc-start"`: Arc start coordinate
-///   / `"arc-end"`: Arc end coordinate
 ///
+/// == parameters
+///
+/// *Style Root* `arc`\
+/// *Style Keys*
+///   #show-parameter-block("radius", ("number", "array"), [The radius of the arc.
+An eliptical arc can be created by passing a tuple of numbers where the first element is the x radius and the second element is the y radius.], default: 1)
+///   #show-parameter-block("mode", ("string",), [The options are: "OPEN" no additional lines are drawn so just the arc is shown; "CLOSE" a line is drawn from the start to the end of the arc creating a circular segment; "PIE" lines are drawn from the start and end of the arc to the origin creating a circular sector.], default: "OPEN")
+///
+/// *Anchors* \
+///   Supports compass anchors when `mode` is "PIE"
+///   / center: The center of the arc, this is the default anchor.
+///   / arc-center: The midpoint of the arc's curve.
+///   / chord-center: Center of chord of the arc drawn between the start and end point.
+///   / origin: The origin of the arc's circle.
+///   / arc-start: The position at which the arc's curve starts.
+///   / arc-end: The position of the arc's curve end.
+///
 /// - position (coordinate): Position to place the arc at.
-If `anchor` is unset, this
-///   is the arcs start position.
-/// - start (none,angle): Start angle
+/// - start (auto,angle): The angle at which the arc should start.
+Remember that `0deg` points directly towards the right and `90deg` points up.
-/// - stop (none,angle): Stop angle
+/// - stop (auto,angle): The angle at which the arc should stop.
-/// - delta (auto,angle): Angle delta from either start or stop.
-Exactly two of the three
+/// - delta (auto,angle): The change in angle away start or stop.
-///   angle arguments must be set.
-/// - name (none,string): Element name
+/// - name (none,string):
+/// - anchor (none, string):
-/// - ..style (style): Style key-values
+/// - ..style (style):
 #let arc(
   position,
   start: auto,